shaik1002/biggitlabbomb/doc/development/ai_features/duo_chat.md

 ### Adding a new tool

-To add a new tool you need to add changes both to [AI Gateway](https://gitlab.com/gitlab-org/modelops/applied-ml/code-suggestions/ai-assist) and Rails Monolith.
-The main chat prompt is stored and assembled on AI Gateway.
-Rails side is responsible for assembling required parameters of the prompt and sending them to AI Gateway.
-AI Gateway is responsible for assembling Chat prompt and selecting Chat tools that are available for user based on their subscription and addon.

-When LLM selects the tool to use, this tool is executed on the Rails side.
-Tools use different endpoint to make a request to AI Gateway.
-When you add a new tool, please take into account that AI Gateway works with different clients and GitLab applications that have different versions.
-That means that old versions of GitLab won't know about a new tool, please contact Duo Chat team if you want to add a new tool.
-We're working on long-term solution for this [problem](https://gitlab.com/gitlab-org/gitlab/-/issues/466247).

-#### Changes in AI Gateway

-1. Create a new class for a tool in `ai_gateway/chat/tools/gitlab.py`.
-This class should include next properties:

-   - `name` of the tool
-   - GitLab `resource` that tool works with
-   - `description` of what the tool does
-   - `example` of question and desired answer

-1. Add tool to `__all__` list of tools in `ai_gateway/chat/tools/gitlab.py`.

-1. Add tool class to the `DuoChatToolsRegistry` in `ai_gateway/chat/toolset.py` with an appropriate Unit Primitive.

-1. Add test for your changes.

-#### Changes in Rails Monolith
+To add a new tool:

 1. Create files for the tool in the `ee/lib/gitlab/llm/chain/tools/` folder.
-Use existing tools like `issue_reader` or `epic_reader` as a template.
+Use existing tools like `issue_identifier` or `resource_reader` as a template.

+1. Write a class for the tool that includes:

+    - Name and description of what the tool does
+    - Example questions that would use this tool
-1. Write a class for the tool that includes instructions for the large language model on how to use the tool to gather information - the main prompts that this tool is using.
+    - Instructions for the large language model on how to use the tool to gather information - so the main prompts that this tool is using.

-1. Implement code in the tool to parse the response from the large language model and return it to the [chat agent](https://gitlab.com/gitlab-org/gitlab/-/blob/e0220502f1b3459b5a571d510ce5d1826877c3ce/ee/lib/gitlab/llm/chain/agents/single_action_executor.rb).

-1. Add the new tool name to the `tools` array in `ee/lib/gitlab/llm/completions/chat.rb` so the agent knows about it.

-#### Testing all together

-Test and iterate on the prompt using RSpec tests that make real requests to the large language model.
+1. Test and iterate on the prompt using RSpec tests that make real requests to the large language model.
     - Prompts require trial and error, the non-deterministic nature of working with LLM can be surprising.
     - Anthropic provides good [guide](https://docs.anthropic.com/claude/docs/intro-to-prompting) on working on prompts.
     - GitLab [guide](prompts.md) on working with prompts.

+1. Implement code in the tool to parse the response from the large language model and return it to the zero-shot agent.

+1. Add the new tool name to the `tools` array in `ee/lib/gitlab/llm/completions/chat.rb` so the zero-shot agent knows about it.

+1. Add tests by adding questions to the test-suite for which the new tool should respond to.
+Iterate on the prompts as needed.

 The key things to keep in mind are properly instructing the large language model through prompts and tool descriptions, keeping tools self-sufficient, and returning responses to the zero-shot agent.
 With some trial and error on prompts,